-- (a) An affiliate must apply for membership of the Association as soon as he has completed - (i) three years of approved experience in accordance with Appendices 3 or 4; and - (ii) the Professional Ethics module save that this requirement does not apply to those ACCA students registered before 1 January 2007. - (b) Council may, in its absolute discretion, remove an individual's affiliate status where it believes that an individual has delayed his application for membership without good cause.
+- (a) An affiliate must apply for membership of the Association as soon as he has completed - (i) three years of approved experience in accordance with Appendix 2; and - (ii) the Professional Ethics module save that this requirement does not apply to those ACCA students registered before 1 January 2007.

+(b) Council may, in its absolute discretion, remove an individual's affiliate status where it believes that an individual has delayed his application for membership without good cause.